Local Uncertainty Sampling for Large-Scale Multi-Class Logistic Regression: Experiments

 \subsection{Simulation: Marginal Balance}

-In the second simulation, we generate marginally balanced data with conditional imbalance.
-Under this situation, the CC sampling method is identical to US, and hence we omit it in our comparison.
-The settings are exactly the same as those in the previous simulation, except that we let $\P(C=1)=\P(C=2)=\P(C=3)=\frac{1}{3}$ here, i.e., the data is marginally balanced.
-However, this simulated data is conditional imbalanced as we will see later.
+In this section, we generate marginally balanced data with conditional imbalance.
+Under this situation, the CC sampling method is identical to US, and hence we omit the CC sampling method from our comparison.
+The settings are exactly the same as those in the previous simulation, except that we let $\P(Y=1)=\P(Y=2)=\P(Y=3)=\frac{1}{3}$, which implies that the data is marginally balanced.
+However, as we will see later, this simulated data is conditionally imbalanced.

-The $\tau$ value for each coordinate when $\gamma=1.1,2$ and $3$ is shown in Fig. \ref{fig:toy_balance1}.
+The $\tau$ value for each coordinate when $\gamma=\{1.1,2,3\}$ is shown in Fig. \ref{fig:toy_balance1}.
 The relationship between the average $\tau$ for all the coordinates and $\gamma$ is plotted in Fig. \ref{fig:toy_balance2}(a).
-Fig. \ref{fig:toy_balance2}(b) reports the relationship between $n_{Sub}/n$ and $\gamma$.
-In Fig. \ref{fig:toy_balance2}(c), we show the relationship between the prediction accuracy on the test data and the subsampling proportion $n_{Sub}/n$.
-The conclusions are similar to those of the previous simulation, which demonstrate the effectiveness of the LUS method under the marginally balanced (but conditionally imbalanced) case.
-Fig. \ref{fig:toy_balance2}(c) suggests again that we only need about $10\%$ of the full data to achieve the same prediction accuracy as that of the MLE estimator based on full data.
+Fig. \ref{fig:toy_balance2}(b) reports the relationship between $(n_{Sub}+n_{pilot})/n$ and $\gamma$.
+In Fig. \ref{fig:toy_balance2}(c), we show the relationship between the prediction accuracy on the test data and the proportion of used training data $(n_{Sub}+n_{pilot})/n$.
+The results are similar to those of the previous simulation and demonstrate the effectiveness of the LUS method under the marginally balanced (but conditionally imbalanced) case.
+Fig. \ref{fig:toy_balance2}(c) suggests that we only need about $25\%$ of the full data (including those used for computing the pilot estimator) to achieve the same prediction accuracy as that of the full-sample based MLE.